PIFSCstockassessments/StepwiseLH/README.md

 Note: This tool is untested and not recommended for Anthias (family Serranidae) and small wrasse genera (e.g.,*Cirrhilabrus*, *Halichoeres*, *Labroides*, and *Pseudojuloides*).

-This tool is also built and tested for species in warmer sea surface temperature (i.e. >20C).
+This tool is also built and tested for species in warmer sea surface temperature (i.e. Annual average >20C).

 ## References
 Nadon, MO and Ault, JS (2016) A stepwise stochastic simulation approach to estimate life history parameters for data- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;poor fisheries.
 Can.
 J. Fish.
 Aqua.
 Sci.
 73:1874-1884.

-Erickson, K and Nadon, MO (in prep) An extension of the stepwise stochastic simulation approach for estimating &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;missing life history parameters for sharks, groupers, and other taxa.
+Erickson, K and Nadon, MO (2021) An extension of the stepwise stochastic simulation approach for estimating distributions of missing life history parameter values for sharks, groupers, and other taxa.
+Fish.
+Bull.
+119(1).